Dear Students, please see below for information from Dean German.

 Medical Students Helping Older Adults Battle Isolation During COVID-19

 Below is a letter from a medical student at Brown University that talks about virtual elderly visits.
-Medical students should understand that these visits should be supportive, but that no medical advice should be offered and patients should be directed to their care provider for any medical questions.
+Medical students should understand that these visits should be supportive and that no medical advice should be offered.
+Patients should be directed to their care provider for any medical questions.

 My name is Swechya Banskota.
 I am a first-year medical student at the Warren Alpert Medical School of Brown University.
 COVID-19 has me concerned like everyone else, but I am especially worried about the vulnerable populations.
 With the closure of nursing facilities and ALFs to visitors, and the strict isolation and social distancing guidelines older adults must follow to stay safe, I am worried about the older adults suffering in isolation, possibly causing anxiety and deteriorating their mental and physical health.
 I am especially concerned about older adults who do not have family members that they can stay in contact via phone call, FaceTime, Skype, etc.